TDAILab/tutorial-template/docs/source/workflow.rst

 ------------
 CodePipeline is one of the services that automatically builds or deploys and tests source code.

-- Update Docker Image : to update the Docker image
+- Update Docker Image : to update the Docker image.
 - Manual Approve : How to implement a pipeline that requires two or more approvals in CodePipeline.
 You need to enter the target e-mail address.
 - Deploy to Dev : to deploy the model to development environment.
 - Deploy to Prob : to deploy the model to production environment.